breck7/scroll/scroll/readme.md

 To see the CLI options type:

 ```
-dud help
+scroll help
 ```

 ## Design Notes

 ### Architecture

-You use Dud through the command line.
-A Dud is a folder with a specific project layout.
-Dud compiles that Dud folder into a static HTML folder.
+You use Scroll through the command line.
+A Scroll is a folder with a specific project layout.
+Scroll compiles that Scroll folder into a static HTML folder.

-Dud also contains a simple Node.js Express app for live preview.
+Scroll also contains a simple Node.js Express app for live preview.

 ### Folder Layout

-A Dud project looks like this:
+A Scroll project looks like this:

 ```
 yourDomainName.tld/